Euthanasia is perhaps the most difficult decision that a dog parent has to make.

 If you have an older dog or if your dog has been diagnosed with a serious disease such as cancer, it is better to think ahead and decide what to do in case you need to put him to sleep (unless of course canine euthanasia was performed due to serious injuries caused by an accident, in which case you have to make a quick decision as to what to do after his passing).

 There are now many options for taking care of a dog's remains, for example, pet cremation, memorial gardens, and cemeteries for pets.
 Discuss with your family ahead of time and make the necessary arrangement before euthanasia.

 Losing a pet is of course sad and painful.
 Some dog parents also have a tremendous feeling of guilt after caine euthanasia because they feel that they have taken the life of their pet.
 Very often, dog parents think that they have euthanized their dog "too soon" or for "selfish" reasons.
 Many have doubts as to whether they did the right thing, or they keep wondering if they could have done more or tried harder.

-It is very helpful if you talk about your feelings (either with your friends, counselor, or even online).
+It is very helpful if you write about your feelings in a journal like this one.